-Regarding controllability, this study does not evaluate motion tracking performance (accuracy) since that would require completing an experimental investigation in order to make a fair comparison between the two factors.
-However, it is generally known that the driving stiffness of EMC is significantly high compared to that of the EHC [9].
-To accurately control the linear speed and position of the EMC, it is sufficient to have the standard control architecture, including a position controller in cascade with the speed controller (FOC), implemented in the servo-drive using the angular encoder initially included on the servo-motor as feedback.
-In the case of the EHC, instead of using the angular encoder as position feedback, an additional linear transducer (position sensor) must be implemented on the hydraulic cylinder for feedback to supervise the cylinder's piston position.
-The EHC's position controller can be implemented on an embedded controller, providing a reference speed signal to the servo-drive [20]; alternately, a more complex control firmware [31] can be installed on the servo-drive.
+In regards to the controllability, this study does not evaluate the motion tracking performance (accuracy) since that would require an experimental investigation to have a fair comparison.
+However, it is generally known that the driving stiffness of EMC is significantly high compared to the EHC [9].
+To accurately control the linear speed and position of the EMC, the standard control architecture, including a position controller in cascade with the speed controller (FOC), implemented in the servo-drive using the angular encoder initially included on the servo-motor as feedback is sufficient.
+For the EHC, instead of using the angular encoder as position feedback, an additional linear transducer (position sensor) must be implemented on the hydraulic cylinder for feedback to supervise to cylinder's piston position.
+The EHC's position controller can be implemented on an embedded controller, providing a reference speed signal to the servo-drive [20], or a more complex control firmware [31] can be installed on the servo-drive.
 Furthermore, previous research related to a similar EHC [20] shows that the uncompensated hydraulic system suffers from very low damping.
-Consequently, extra sensors are needed to implement active damping (e.g., pressure sensors for pressure feedback), which is necessary to achieve satisfactory motion performance.
+Consequently, extra sensors are needed to implement active damping (e.g., pressure sensors for pressure feedback), that is necessary to achieve satisfactory motion performance.